 The film industry has told many stories about Artificial Intelligence, about little helpers and big helpers, benevolent and malevolent robots, and human-like machines.
-Here you can find seven sci-fi movies that are real milestones in AI movie history.
+Here you can find eleven sci-fi movies that are real milestones in AI movie history.

 Metropolis (1927)

-Fritz Lang’s masterpiece is based on the science fiction novel of the same name “Metropolis” by writer Thea Gabriele von Harbou.
-The silent film paints a picture of a bleak future in which a selfish inventor builds the android HEL to mislead oppressed workers and seize power in Metropolis.
-The visually stunning scenes at the time feature towering buildings, large machines, advanced transportation, and human-like robots.
+The silent film depicts a bleak future in which the selfish inventor Rotwang (Rudolf Klein-Rogge) builds the android HEL to mislead the oppressed workers and seize power in Metropolis.
+The visually impressive scenes of the time feature huge urban canyons, large machines, advanced means of transportation and human-like robots.

 Metropolis was the first feature-length science fiction film.
-It influenced genre films such as Blade Runner and The Matrix.
-In 2010, a 95 percent restored version of Metropolis came out.
-Unfortunately, the complete version of the film is no longer extant.
+It influenced genre films such as "Blade Runner" and "Matrix".
+In 2010, a 95 percent restored version of Metropolis was released.
+The complete version of the film is unfortunately lost.

 2001: A Space Odyssey (1968)